October Founders Days!

 Employee Spotlight: Kappa Delta Alumni

-Marketing Coordinator Sydney Wagner is an alumni of the Theta Lambda chapter of Kappa Delta at Marquette University in Milwaukee, WI.
+Marketing Coordinator Sydney Wagner is an alumna of the Theta Lambda chapter of Kappa Delta at Marquette University in Milwaukee, WI.
 Here is what she had to say about her experience:

 “Kappa Delta inspired me to truly find the inner confidence I deserved by surrounding me with empowering women with similar values as mine.
 The memories I made throughout my college experience and beyond makes it an experience and sisterhood I truly cherish.”